RefresherTowel/docs/pulse/index.md

 You know that feeling when you change one tiny thing, and then 14 unrelated objects across your project suddenly need updates, or you get a brand new bug in a room you have not opened in three weeks?

 Yeah.
 That sucks.
-Luckily Pulse is here to save you from yourself!
+Luckily Pulse is here to save you from that pain!

 **Pulse** is a signal and event system for GameMaker.
 It lets you broadcast "something happened" and have anything that cares react to it, without everything needing to know about everything else.